 No placement may be made or continued under this section beyond the child's eighteenth birthday without his or her consent and in no event past his or her twenty-first birthday.
-However, a former foster care youth,19 as defined in section one thousand ninety-one of this act, may make a motion pursuant to such section to return to the custody of the local commissioner of social services or other officer, board or department authorized to receive children as public charges.
-In such motion, the youth must consent to enrollment in and attendance at a vocational or educational program in accordance with paragraph three of subdivision (d) of section one thousand ninety-one of this act.
+However, a former foster care youth,19 as defined in section one thousand ninety-one of this act, may make a motion pursuant to such section to return to the custody of the local commissioner of social services or other officer, board or

-In turn, N.Y.
+19 N.Y.
 Fam.
 Ct.
-Act § 1091(b), (f) (Motion to return to foster care placement) states,
+Act § 1091(a)(1) defines "former foster care youth" as follows: